jergason/blorg/_drafts/learning-goals-and-metacognition.md

 0. develop the power of flight
 0. increase bench press from 1 million pounds to 2 million pounds
 0. save the president from ninjas (again ugh)
+0. do a season of javascript jabber about a murder mystery (5 MILLION DOWNLOADS HERE WE COME)

 This suggests a meta-goal to get better at learning.
 I realized I don't really know anything about learning besides "study real good", so to start out I read